Thursday, December 25, 2025

 My fix is:

 The thrower takes two Concentrate Maneuvers (they are counting) and makes a Soldier roll.
-Success means the grenade explodes in two seconds, failure means you threw too early and it explodes in three seconds, failure by four or more means you threw too late.
+On a critical success it explodes immediately after you throw it.
+Success means the grenade explodes in two seconds, failure means you threw too early and it explodes in three seconds.
+A failure by four or more means you threw too late.
 Subtract your margin of failure from the range, this is how far it gets before exploding (minimum 0, which means it explodes in your hex).
 On a critical failure it explodes while you are holding it.
 This does maximum explosive damage to the thrower and one automatic fragmentation hit to the hand.

 The Whole Throwing Back the Grenade Thing

-If using Situational Awareness (GURPS Tactical Shooting p, 7) locating the grenade requires a roll.
-If you aren't using those rules it should still require a Vision roll (-4 if you are doing anything besides a Concentrate Maneuver to look for the grenade) the "in plain sight modifier" only applies if you see the grenade being thrown.
+If using Situational Awareness (GURPS Tactical Shooting p.
+7) locating the grenade requires a roll.
+If you aren't using those rules it should still require a Vision roll (-4 if you are doing anything besides a Concentrate Maneuver to look for the grenade; a turn you really can't afford) the "in plain sight modifier" only applies if you see the grenade being thrown.
 The thrower can take a -2 to the attack roll to bounce the grenade in order to confuse tracking.
 This means you cannot claim the "in the plain sight" bonus and also have -2 to the roll to find it.

 No comments: